stevekirks/deckgl-trips/README.md

 ```

 ### Data format
-Sample South-East Queensland (Brisbane, Australia) Translink data is stored in the `public/data` folder.
-It is only a 30 minute window to keep size down.
-And not all bus stops are shown, only a handful of the most popular ones.
+Sample data is stored in the `public/data` folder.
+Not all bus stops are shown, only a handful of the most popular ones.